 Dom Jones, Editor-in-Chief

 Dom Jones, from Oakland, CA, is a voice principal and dual major in Music Business and Songwriting.
 A singer, songwriter, and emcee, Dom is also a budding business woman.
 After winning the International Songwriting Competition Winner in 2014, she released her first album, Wingspan that same year.
-This year she released her second album, a Nina Simone inspired Spoken Word project called Blackbird.
+In Summer 2016, she released her second album, a Nina Simone inspired Spoken Word project called Blackbird.
 At Berklee, Dom is also a member of the Executive Board of Berklee’s Black Student Union, a Grammy U Ambassador on campus, a student in the lauded Berklee Popular Music Institute (BPMI), and has served on the Student Leadership Council for the songwriting department.
 In 2017, she received the Pat Pattison Award for Outstanding Musicianship and contribution to the songwriting major as well as the Liberal Arts Service Award for the ways in which she engages social justice through music.
 She is also the 2017 Berklee Songs For Social Change 3rd Place Winner and the 2018 2nd Place Winner.
 In 2018, she received the Berklee Urban Service Award for how she uses music for social change.
-In addition to writing for The Berklee Groove, Dom is also a Contributing Writer for Forbes 30 under 30 recognized publication, Blavity and has been published in the Huffington Post, Ebony Magazine, Teen Vogue, and other notable publications.
+In addition to writing for The Berklee Groove, Dom was a Contributing Writer for Forbes 30 under 30 recognized publication, Blavity, and has been published in the Huffington Post, Ebony Magazine, Teen Vogue, and other notable publications.
 More about her work in music, media, and journalism can be found at www.iamdomjones.com.